 Find out why every older adult should own this fitness tool.
-Plus, get tips for choosing a band and five exercises to get started.
+Plus, get tips for choosing a band and simple exercises to get started.

 Exercise bands (a.k.a. resistance bands or fitness bands) are an amazing workout tool.
 They’re inexpensive, portable, and incredibly versatile, but the real reason why fitness expert David Jack loves them so much is that they operate on a principle called “mitigated variability.”

 In other words, when you extend an exercise band in any movement pattern, it’s not a perfect line, it’s never the exact same amount of tension, and it’s pulling you in a slightly different direction every time you do a rep. So, even though it’s generally a safe way to train, it also keeps your muscles and brain engaged since you’re constantly making little adaptations to what the band is doing.

 Another reason to love exercise bands: They’re great for both standing and seated exercises so you can easily modify moves to fit your needs.
 For example, if standing biceps curls don’t work for you, you can do them while sitting down in a chair.
 Or if you typically do seated exercises but are ready for a challenge, you can progress to standing up.

 Ready to give it a try?
-Use the tips here to find a band, then try adding two or three of the exercises below to your weekly routine.
+Use the tips here to find a band, then try adding the exercises below to your weekly routine.